yuren527/MyLearningNotes/Exception_Catch_Order.md

-If we throw two exceptions, one is bad_alloc and another is exception
+If we throw two exceptions, one is `bad_alloc` and another is `exception`
-then we try to catch them, see the code below
+then we try to catch them, see the code below:
 ```
 #include <iostream>
 #include <exception>